tusharts/SwipeBot/README.md

 1. Ensure that you have ADB installed on your computer and USB debugging enabled on your Android device.
 2. Connect your Android device to your computer via USB.
-3. Run the `autoswipe.bat` script using a command prompt:
+3. Run the `autoswipe.bat` script using a command prompt.
 4. Follow the prompts to configure swipe settings and repetitions.
 5. Sit back and let AutoSwipe automate the swiping process for you!